 I found this to be a great, family-friendly dinner in my house.
 You can always leave out the spinach, but my kiddo ate it up and loved it in his Mac & Cheese.
 I also used some cheeses that kids should be okay with… since my son wouldn’t let me use Swiss or Provolone or any other stinky cheeses.
 Any combination of your favorite cheeses should work just fine (as long as they’re not a low fat variety- those don’t melt very well at all).
 Loved this delicious, decadent Macaroni & Cheese recipe, and I think other cheese-lovers out there will like it too 🙂

-1. In a large saucepan, melt butter over medium heat.
-Add onion and saute until softened, about 5 minutes.
+- n a large saucepan, melt butter over medium heat.
+Add onion and sauté until softened, about 5 minutes.
 Whisk in flour until mixture is golden.
 Add whole milk, whisking constantly.
 Add 2% milk; raise heat to medium-high, bring to a boil and continue to whisk until sauce is smooth and thickened, 10 to 12 minutes.
 Add a sprinkle of salt and pepper.